ember-learn/ember-blog/source/2019-04-19-the-ember-times-issue-95.md

 Often, inspiration for a new idea comes from combining the best of existing ideas.

-For his [first blog post](https://nickschot.nl/blog/creating-ember-model-select)), [@nickschot](https://github.com/nickschot) shared how he was inspired to create the addon [ember-model-select](https://nickschot.github.io/ember-model-select/). 🎉
+For his [first blog post](https://nickschot.nl/blog/creating-ember-model-select), [@nickschot](https://github.com/nickschot) shared how he was inspired to create the addon [ember-model-select](https://nickschot.github.io/ember-model-select/). 🎉

 We can use ember-model-select to create a `select` dropdown that lets users (1) **search for a model in Ember Data** and (2) **see an unlimited amount of data**. @nickschot combined three popular addons to solve this problem: [ember-power-select](https://ember-power-select.com/), [ember-concurrency](http://ember-concurrency.com), and [ember-infinity](https://github.com/ember-infinity/ember-infinity).

-To learn more about the motivation and solution behind ember-model-select, please take a look at [@nickschot's blog post](https://nickschot.nl/blog/creating-ember-model-select). 🙏
+To learn more about @nickschot's motivation and solution behind ember-model-select, [please check out his blog post](https://nickschot.nl/blog/creating-ember-model-select). 🙏

 ---